-It’s a fairly basic package, especially for something at this price, but the case is nice the the tips are top quality.
+It’s a fairly basic package, especially for something at this price, but the case is nice and the tips are top quality.
 Some additional tip variety, such as foams in various sizes, wide bore silicone tips, multi-flange tips would have been welcome.

 Build, Comfort, and Isolation: